-Professional Staff members (Director of Residence Life, Director of Student Conduct, Director of Student Activities, Student Activities Coordinator, and Residence Life Coordinators) and paraprofessional resident assistants, live on campus and provide 24-hour staff coverage.
+Professional Staff members (Assistant Dean of Student Affairs, Executive Director of Residence Life & Engagement, Coordinator of Student Conduct, Residence Life Coordinators, Student Affairs Specialist, and Assistant Director of Student Activities) and paraprofessional resident assistants, live on campus and provide 24-hour staff coverage.
 Student room doors should be locked at all times even when occupied.
 Most importantly, residents are reminded to observe building security procedures and to notify On-call staff or Public Safety of any unfamiliar faces or unusual incidents within either the residence halls or apartments.
 Prior to the start of the Fall and Spring Semesters, all professional and paraprofessional staff members undergo an annual comprehensive training for both prevention and response regarding safety and security issues.
 As part of their responsibilities for campus security, both student and professional staff participate in lectures and seminars associated with topics such as substance abuse, response and prevention of sexual misconduct, and community security.